top of page

 MUSIC

 This is achieved by playing and singing, performing with others, composing and arranging, listening to and appraising musical styles from all cultures, developing a sense of pitch, timbre, rhythm, tempo, dynamics; developing ideas of notation and using music as a means of self expression and a source of pleasure.
-All children from Early Years to Year 6 access curriculum music lessons and weekly singing assemblies.
-In Year 4 their musical learning takes the form of weekly whole class ukulele tuition.

 In addition to the music curriculum, we seek to expose children to a wide range of recorded music from a variety of cultural and musical traditions through assemblies and in classrooms and we make cross-curricular links to the music scheme wherever possible.